Improve Your Japanese Pronunciation: 6 Essential Things to Practice

 Long vowels can be expressed in a few different ways.
 They can either be a repetition of the previous vowel sound, as in おばあさん (o-ba-a-sa-n), or with an う (u) as in ひこうき (hi-ko-u-ki) (airplane).
 A final option can only be used with katakana, which is a line: カード (ka-(long)-do) (card).
 In every case, the vowel of the previous kana is simply pronounced for double the usual length.

-Although in Romaji, ら (ra), り (ri), る (ru), れ (re), and ろ (ro) are written with 'r's, it's actually not the same sound at all.
+Although in Romaji, ら (ra), り (ri), る (ru), れ (re), and ろ (ro) are written with 'r's, the Japanese sound is quite different from the English “r.”
 The Japanese sound is called an alveolar tap.
 This means that the sound is produced by gently tapping the tip of your tongue to the area just behind your top, front teeth.
 It's a bit like a hybrid sound between an English ‘d’ and an Italian ‘l’.
 (Confusing?
 Don't worry! skip to 8:33 in this video to learn more.)

 The small 'tsu' (っ) is a full mora on it's own, which means it takes a full beat for itself.
 In Romaji, it's written as a double consonant, and is called a glottal stop.
 It's pronounced by using the root of your tongue to temporarily blocking the air during speech.
 In English, we use it for emphasis like in 'Uh-oh!'
 (If you're having trouble, pronounce it a few times and feel the air stop and go, stop and go.)

 There are two pitch accents in Japanese: high and low.
 Each word comes with it's own pre-determined pitch accent pattern.
 This does not change depending on your emotions or emphasis, but it may change depending on the dialect.
 (For many, the most notable difference is between standard Japanese and the Kansai dialect.)
-It can be challenging for Japanese learners to get used to, but the correct pitch accent determines meaning, and it just needs to be memorized.
+It can be challenging for Japanese learners to get used to, but the correct pitch accent determines meaning, and learners gradually internalize these patterns through listening and repetition.

 Take あめ (ame) for example.
 It can either mean rain or candy, depending on the accent pattern.
 Although the kanji are different, the kana are the same, so it's important to get it correct.